 Since the beginning of the epidemic:

-- 2,475 patients recovered from Ebola in our centres
+2,475 patients recovered from Ebola in our centre

 The country also reported three cases the previous week.
 There are currently 364 contacts under follow-up in Guinea (an increase from 246 the previous week), 141 of who are high-risk.
 An additional 233 contacts identified during the past 42 days remain untraced.

 Conakry: Nongo ETC

 A three-month-old baby.
 Admission of a pregnant woman.
 Nongo is the only centre ready to treat pregnant woman.

 Three new cases were detected in the prefecture.
 Both of cases were high-risk contact of the last community death.